pittcsc/pittcswiki/src/guides/academics/registration/cross-register.md

 ## Interesting CMU CS Courses

-There are a lot, but here are a few!
+There are a lot, but here are a few! *(some of the following only offered intermittently)*

 - Functional Programming (SCS 15-150)
 - Introduction to Computer Music (SCS 15-322)